 NMBU (Norwegian University of Life Sciences) - Vitenparken Building, Ås (near Oslo), Norway

-12,500 NOK per person (or equivalent in other currency at time of invoicing - approx EUR1320, USD1500).
+12,600 NOK per person (or equivalent in other currency at time of invoicing - approx EUR1325, USD1540).
 Registration fee is set in Norwegian Krone and will vary when converted to other currencies according to fluctuations in exchange rates.

-- A 10% discount for registrations received and paid by 13 March 2018
+A 10% discount applies for registrations received by 15 February 2019, and paid within 14 days of that date.

-- Those who attend this extrusion program can attend the preceding Food & Feed Drying Technology course at the 30% discounted rate of 6300 NOK
+Those who attend this extrusion program can attend the following Food & Feed Drying Technology course at the 25% discounted rate of 7125 NOK

 The registration fee includes handout notes directly related to the presentations, as well as lunches, and morning and afternoon teas.